openHABian - Hassle-free openHAB Setup

 WiFi based Setup Notes

-If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible WiFi dongle you can set up and use openHABian purely via WiFi.
-For the setup on WiFi, you'll need to make your SSID and password known to the system before the first boot.
-Additionally to the setup instructions given above, the following steps are needed:
+If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible WiFi dongle you can set up and use openHABian via WiFi only.
+For the WiFi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
+The following steps are needed in addition to the setup instructions given above:

 openhabian.conf, uncomment and complete the lines reading